[əˌrōməˈTHerəpē]

 The Alchemy of Distillation

-I distilled the leaves of the Rose geranium plant to create hydrosol.
+I distilled the leaves of the rose geranium plant to create hydrosol.
 Hydrosols are water-based solutions made by distilling fresh flowers, leaves, fruits, and other plant materials.
 To distill for hydrosols or essential oils, the plant material is added to water and heated to create steam.
-The medicinal oils from the plant come from the plant's pores (stomas) which open from the heat in the still and are carried by steam through a refrigerated coil then collected in glass.
-The steam holds the medicine, and once it cools the essential oil separates from the water and floats on top to be collected.
-The water distillate or hydrosol is known to hold about 20% of the plant medicine.
+The medicinal oils from the plant come from the plant's pores (stomas) which open from the heat and carried by steam through a refrigerated coil, then collected in a clear glass container.
+The steam holds the medicine, and once it cools the essential oil separates from the water and floats above it.
+The infused water contains about 20% of the plant’s active compounds, preserving its therapeutic effects and aroma.
+Skin friendly hydrosols are gentle and can be used in place of skin toner.

 I completed my studies through Stillpoint Aromatics in 2017.